jasper-vdhoven/openbsm-parser/README.md

 # Contribute

-If you spot a bug, typo or want to contribute feel; free to shoot in a pull request or issue :)
+If you spot a bug, typo or want to contribute feel free to shoot in a pull request or issue :)

 # Credits